New Jersey Congressman Calls For Gas Tax Cut As Prices At Pump Hit Record Highs

 As gas prices skyrocket with no end in sight, many drivers are doing what they can to cope.

-“I’m not really going too far these days and keeping in mind on not filling the tank if I don’t have to,” a driver said.
+“Shocked is the word,” Ray Callahan, a truck driver, said.
+“Yeah, I’m in shock.
+We went from four-something to now we’re almost at $5.
+It’s crazy.”

+“It’s scary times,” Chris Sloan said.
+“Like we spent the last two years living in a pandemic, now we’re dealing with the repercussions from stuff three-quarters of the way around the world that we don’t really have any control over as like a regular, everyday person.”

-According to AAA, nationwide, drivers on average are paying $4.06 per gallon, but in the Delaware Valley, those numbers are even higher with Pennsylvanians forking over $4.23 per gallon.
+According to Triple-A, nationwide, drivers on average are paying $4.06 per gallon, but in the Delaware Valley, those numbers are even higher with Pennsylvanians forking over $4.40 per gallon on Tuesday.

+In New Jersey, it’s $4.24 a gallon, which is a 15 cent jump from Monday.
+Gas cost $4.22 a gallon in Delaware, according to Triple-A.

 CBS3 cameras spotted station after station with prices well above that.